Henry Raeburn Dobson: Last years

 Raeburn's last years were quite difficult.
 Because of his arteriosclerosis, he was unable to care for himself.
-This became clear when his friend Margaret Doughty, née McKechnie visited the painter in his flat on Fettes Row.
-She found the place getting more and more uncared for indeed, and rather messy.
-Raeburn was well aware of his failing mental health.

 In 1977, his eyesight started to fade.
 In that very year, he started a watercolour portrait of Kirsten Doughty the daughter of his friend Margaret Doughty, née McKechnie.
 However, due to his fading eyesight, the portrait became a disaster.
 Raeburn was well aware of this and promised Margaret a new portrait of her daughter.
-It took him two years to complete this work.
-It turned out to be his last.
+It took him two years to complete this work, which would prove to be his last.

 Henry Raeburn's (and his parents') grave in Mortonhall, on the outskirts of Edinburgh, Morton Hall Cemetery, Edinburgh.

-On 31 January 1979, Raeburn wrote to Margaret Doughty, née McKechnie, in an ailing handwriting:

-"My Dear Margaret, Do please forgive me for never having written to you to acknowledge receipt of your lovely letter with all the nice compliments for the portrait of Kersten.
+On 31 January 1979, Raeburn wrote to Margaret Doughty, née McKechnie, in an ailing handwriting:"My Dear Margaret, Do please forgive me for never having written to you to acknowledge receipt of your lovely letter with all the nice compliments for the portrait of Kersten.
 It was grand to know it was so well liked: and I thank you for your cheque for £52.50p. in payment thereof.
 I am beginning to find life is getting a bit too hectic for me at my age, and I shall have to pack-up soon.
 It is a tremendous job for me to face – The giving up of this flat and all my work.
 I think the portrait of Kersten will be one of the very last I shall paint.
 Thank you again for your lovely letter & cheque.
 I hope we meet sometime soon.
 Love to you both.
 Raeburn.
 PS.
-I shall take your cheque to my bank today."

-Around 1980, Raeburn's mental health deteriorated dramatically.
+I shall take your cheque to my bank today."Around 1980, Raeburn's mental health deteriorated dramatically.
 Baroness Van Houtte reports that Raeburn would visit her unannounced, while thinking he had an appointment.